Jim Wagstaff: Coaching career and later life

-After his playing career ended, Wagstaff earned a masters degree in education from Utah State University.
+After his playing career ended, Wagstaff earned a master's degree in education from Utah State University.
 After teaching and coaching football at Pocatello High and then Idaho Falls High, he was hired as the defensive coordinator at Boise State.
 Wagstaff was hired as the Los Angeles Rams defensive backs coach in 1973.
 He was hired by the Bills in 1978, where he remained until he was hired away by the San Diego Chargers in 1981.
 After leaving coaching Wagstaff moved back to Idaho before moving to Kenai, Alaska, where he became the head football coach at Kenai Central High School.
 Wagstaff died on September 28, 2010.